-Sure, everyone wants to go to Hogwarts.
-But there are other institutions all over the world, you know.
+Of course, everyone wants to go to Hogwarts.
+But there are other institutions all over the world.

 Although we are definitely not wizards (as we keep having to harshly remind ourselves every morning), we do wonder which would be the best wizarding school to go to – besides Hogwarts.